stroparo/jekyll-now/about.md

 ## Summary

-DevOps Engineer with 10+ years software engineering experience and strong background in Linux and Unix shell scripting, automation, configuration management and Kubernetes (OpenShift) troubleshooting and maintenance.
+DevOps Engineer with 10+ years software engineering experience and strong background in automation, configuration management, Linux, Docker and Kubernetes (OpenShift) troubleshooting and maintenance.

 ## Skills